Part 1 – The Parties, Glossary of terms & General

 3.0 Deposit and Final Payment

-The client agrees to pay the non-refundable deposit amount outlined in the related invoice and agreed upon in correspondence with Showreels Australia immediately, and their transfer of the non-refundable deposit amount signifies confirmation that they will settle the final payment amount not less than two (2) weeks prior to the commencement of the shooting schedule.
+Where deposits are charged, the client agrees to pay the non-refundable deposit amount outlined in the related invoice and agreed upon in correspondence with Showreels Australia immediately, and their transfer of the non-refundable deposit amount signifies confirmation that they will settle the final payment amount not less than two (2) weeks prior to the commencement of the shooting schedule.